-In the example program the DATA consists of lots of words.
+In the example program the DATA consists of many words.
 DATA statements can just as well contain numbers - or a mixture of words and numbers.
 In our example the words were all read into a string array.

 It is essential that the DATA contains numbers where numeric variables are to be filled.
-Text information eg hello will just give 0.
+Text information, eg hello, will just give 0.

-There is no need to put each word in inverted commas unless leading spaces are important in the DATA words, for example
+There is no need to put each word in quotes unless leading spaces are important in the DATA words, for example "four spaces".

+If you wish to have leading spaces then these words should be enclosed in quotes.
+Since a comma is used to separate items of DATA, if you want a comma in your DATA, you must enclose the DATA in quotes.

 '''

-" four spaces".
+100 DATA "Allen, Stephen", Stamp dealer, 01-246 8007, 24

 '''

-If you wish to have leading spaces then these words should be enclosed in inverted commas.
-Since a comma is used to separate items of DATA, if you want a comma in your DATA, you must enclose the DATA in inverted commas.

-'''

-100 DATA "Allen, Stephen", Stamp

-dealer, 01-246 8007, 24

 130 DATA "TOP OF ROOF", 450, January

-'''